 Mission of Camp Ton-A-Wandah

 "Our mission is to create a community that encourages friendship and sisterhood that fosters our campers to become women of substance."

 Ton-A-Wandah was founded upon the idea of women inspiring and encouraging other women.
-Our vision is to create an enviroment of opportunity for young women to come and grow.
+Our vision is to create an environment of opportunity for young women to come and grow.
 We surround our campers with role models of diverse backgrounds who demonstrate strong character, compassion, and leadership.
-Young women are encourage to grow in strength and independence in enviroment fostered by friendship and sisterhood.
+Young women are encouraged to step out in strength and independence in a commuity fostered by friendship and sisterhood.

 Camp Ton-A-Wandah has been a special place over the years for so many for so many reasons!
 Founded on principles in which to build character of girls from 5 years old to 16, it is a place you return to every summer that smells the same, looks the same and offers the same nature wonderland summer retreat year after year.
 Some things about Ton-A-Wandah is that it was founded by Captain Billy’s grandmother.
 Donnie Ballenger Haynes graduated from Converse College in the year 1900.
 She purchased the 500 acres by the falling water in the 1930’s.
 This land was originally a fish camp called Lake Falls, on the existing 10-acre lake, which is naturally spring fed.
 The dining hall and the Lodge were existing buildings.
 The Lodge was originally a boarding house and where Rhododendron is being the originally the stables.
 In 1950’s, before the Mohawks, Navajos and Cherokee Tribes, camper groups were separated into the Greenies and Whiteies.